 Overall aims and purpose

 The module aims to provide students with the opportunity to develop and practice skills that underpin chemistry research methodology.
-The students will be able to reflect upon the nature of the scientific method, ethics and methods for dissemination of science to the public.
+The students will be able to reflect upon the nature of the scientific method, ethics and methods for dissemination of science.
 The students will be able practice researching and summarising literature on an advanced chemical topic related to their dissertation project.
 They will also develop their project management skills and use these to plan and monitor activities they will undertake as part of their 3rd year undergraduate studies.
-They will develop an awareness of current chemical research via précising School/RSC research colloquia.

 The main topics covered are:-